RyNo-Design/zmk-config-MicroGaming/zephyr/samples/subsys/mgmt/updatehub/README.rst

 Step 1: Build/Flash MCUboot
 ===========================

-The MCUboot can be built following the instructions in the :ref:`mcuboot` documentation page.
+The MCUboot can be build following the instructions in the :ref:`mcuboot` documentation page.
 Flash the resulting image file using west on ``terminal 1``.

 .. zephyr-app-commands::
-    :app: bootloader/mcuboot/boot/zephyr
+    :zephyr-app: bootloader/mcuboot/boot/zephyr
     :board: frdm_k64f
     :build-dir: mcuboot-frdm_k64f
     :goals: build flash